-Definition The stage at which the local planning authority can adopt, by resolution of the Council, the Local Development Document as Council policy.
-Formerly known as the Annual Monitoring report.
+Term Definition Adoption The stage at which the local planning authority can adopt, by resolution of the Council, the Local Development Document as Council policy.
+Authorities' Monitoring Report Formerly known as the Annual Monitoring report.
 The Annual Monitoring Report will assess the implementation of the Local Development Scheme and the extent to which policies in Local Development Documents are being successfully implemented.
-A Local Development Document (which is also a Development Plan Document ) which sets out a strategy for the future planning of areas with a concentration of proposals for change, conservation, or where land uses and activities are particularly complex.
-As set out in Section 38(6) of the Planning and Compulsory Purchase Act 2004, the Development Plan consists of (for Ealing) the Spatial Development Strategy for London (the 'London Plan' ) and the Development Plan Documents contained within its Local Development Framework .
-A Local Development Document which must be subjected by the local planning authority to a statutory adoption process before it can be formally adopted by the authority.
+Area Action Plan (AAP) A Local Development Document (which is also a Development Plan Document) which sets out a strategy for the future planning of areas with a concentration of proposals for change, conservation, or where land uses and activities are particularly complex.
+Development Plan As set out in Section 38(6) of the Planning and Compulsory Purchase Act 2004, the Development Plan consists of (for Ealing) the Spatial Development Strategy for London (the 'London Plan') and the Development Plan Documents contained within its Local Development Framework.
+Development Plan Document (DPD) A Local Development Document which must be subjected by the local planning authority to a statutory adoption process before it can be formally adopted by the authority.
 The stages which make up this process consist of consultation, submission of the document to the Secretary of State, Independent Examination , receipt of Inspector's Report , and formal adoption.
-A Development Plan Document which sets out the long term spatial vision for the Borough, the spatial objectives and strategic policies to deliver that vision.
-A requirement that the local planning authority and public bodies or other persons as prescribed will work together constructively, actively and on an on-going basis on strategic, cross boundary matters in the preparation of local development documents.
-A term used in the preparation of a Development Plan Document which involves the examination into the soundness of the plan and receipt of the Inspector's binding report (see also Independent Examination ).
-A formal hearing, presided over by an Inspector appointed by the Secretary of State, to consider the policies and proposals of the local planning authority's Development Plan Document.
+Development (or Core) Strategy A Development Plan Document which sets out the long term spatial vision for the Borough, the spatial objectives and strategic policies to deliver that vision.
+Duty to Cooperate A requirement that the local planning authority and public bodies or other persons as prescribed will work together constructively, actively and on an on-going basis on strategic, cross boundary matters in the preparation of local development documents .
+Examination A term used in the preparation of a Development Plan Document which involves the examination into the soundness of the plan and receipt of the Inspector's binding report (see also Independent Examination).
+Independent Examination A formal hearing, presided over by an Inspector appointed by the Secretary of State, to consider the policies and proposals of the local planning authority's Development Plan Document .
 Persons who have made a response to submission documents have a right, if they so wish, to present their case at an Independent Examination.
-A report issued by the Inspector who conducted the Independent Examination , setting out their conclusions on the matters raised at the Examination and detailing the amendments which they require the local planning authority to make to the submitted document.
+Inspector's Report A report issued by the Inspector who conducted the Independent Examination , setting out their conclusions on the matters raised at the Examination and detailing the amendments which they require the local planning authority to make to the submitted document.
 The report is effectively binding.